BabylonJS/Extensions/TowerOfBabel/README.md

 There are custom properties that are explicitly added by the exporter to control the export.
 There are also built-in properties that are mapped into BJS properties.

 ###Custom Properties###
-Custom properties are added for the exporte as well as for Mesh, Camera, &amp; Light object types.
+Custom properties are added for the exporter as well as for Mesh, Camera, &amp; Light object types.
 The properties for objects are displayed as a section on their respective Data properties Tab.
 Those bordered in blue, will not be in the .babylon exporter.

 |Exporter (on Scene tab) | Mesh |
 | --- | ---